Humanizr/Humanizer/readme.md

 ```

 ###ByteSize
-Humanizer includes a port of the brilliant [ByteSize](https://github.com/omar/ByteSize) library with some Humanizer API touch.
+Humanizer includes a port of the brilliant [ByteSize](https://github.com/omar/ByteSize) library.

-Quite a few extension methods have been added on top of ByteSize to make the interaction with ByteSize easier and more consistent with the Humanizer API.
+Quite a few changes and additions are made on `ByteSize` to make the interaction with `ByteSize` easier and more consistent with the Humanizer API.
 Here is a few examples of how you can convert from numbers to byte sizes and between size magnitudes:

 ```c#